wvlet/log/wvlet-config/README.md

 ### Show configuration changes

-To see the effective configurations, use `Config.getConfigChangges` method:
+To see the effective configurations, use `Config.getConfigChanges` method:
 ```scala
 import wvlet.config.Config